samuelgozi/nano-schema/README.md

 # Nano-schema

-Nano schema helps you validate that javascript objects match a schema.
+Nano schema helps you validate that JavaScript objects match a schema.
 The goal of the project was to create a lightweight, high performance and extensible library with no dependencies.
 The current size of this library is: **1.25KB**